spraakbanken/korp-frontend/doc/user_manual_eng.md

 The search hits are grouped by corpus, and the corpus which the subsequent hits come from is written in a small heading above.

-At the bottom of the page below the KWIC lines, you have the option to export the current page's hits for download in various formats .
+At the bottom of the page below the KWIC lines, you have the option to export the current page's hits for download in various formats.

 **Larger Context**
 In some corpora it is possible to see a larger context than just a sentence, usually whole paragraphs.
 To display any larger